 No matter which option you choose, you’ll increase consideration and drive more conversions with rich content and offers.
 A few ideas are:

-Stay tuned for Part 2 of this blog post series, where we’ll share the top successful holiday book marketing promotions that get readers engaged and more importantly, to buy.
+Also be sure to checkout Part 2 of this blog post series, where we share the top successful holiday book marketing promotions that get readers engaged and more importantly, to buy.